-Rob Blanc enters his 28th year as head football athletic trainer and clinical instructor at Pitt.
-With his exceptional sports medicine knowledge and experience, Blanc is a tremendous resource for the entire Pitt athletic department.
+Rob Blanc enters his 29th year as head football athletic trainer and clinical instructor at Pitt.
+With his exceptional sports medicine knowledge and experience, Blanc is a tremendous resource for the entire Pitt Athletic Department.

 In addition to his responsibilities with the Panthers’ football program, Blanc has a lead role with the Pitt Performance Team, a unique blending of the university’s numerous resources that focuses on the development and welfare of the total student-athlete.
 He also helps coordinate sports coverage, budget, inventory, drug testing and counseling.

 Blanc is an adjunct clinical instructor for Pitt’s NATA-approved undergraduate athletic training curriculum.
 He has co-authored two textbooks, Emergency Care in Athletic Training and Athletic Training Case Scenarios: Domain-Based Situations and Solutions, with three graduates of the University of Pittsburgh athletic training program.

 Blanc graduated from Slippery Rock in 1982 and earned his master’s in athletic training in 1984 from Ohio University.
 He was also a certified paramedic and was involved in an emergency medical service for 17 years in nearby Bethel Park.